 Request a Quote

-Chimpanzee Trekking in Uganda.
 Chimpanzee trekking in Uganda takes place to the habituated Chimpanzee groups in their natural habitat and not those in zoos or captivity.
 The Chimpanzee trekking expedition involves following their movements in the forest which lasts between 3 and 4 hours including the stipulated one hour for observing upon finding them.
 For more time or even a full day with the Chimpanzees, you can sign up for the Chimpanzee Habituation experience.
 Chimpanzee habituation is an opportunity to see non-habituated or wild Chimpanzees undergoing the process of getting used to humans.
 Most Chimpanzee tracking sites in Uganda offer Chimpanzee habituation too.
 You can also check on Chimpanzee trekking in Rwanda.

 After Mountain Gorillas, Chimpanzees are the most sought after primates on most Uganda Safaris.
 Chimpanzees are exciting to see and Chimpanzee tracking provides a rare opportunity to observe the everyday lives of these cheerful noisy primates in their natural habitat.
 They share 98.7% DNA as humans and so are known to exhibit/display human behavioral traits.
 It’s not hard to see these traits in them once you come across a troop of habituated Chimpanzees.
 You will be amazed watching them feed, interact and play.
 Wild Chimpanzees are very afraid of humans and will always flee when they sense humans in their proximity or advancing towards them.